A Little Trondheim Travel Guide for Winter

 Silvia says she likes to have new visitors to Norway fly into Oslo and then fly or train up to Trondheim.
 Oslo isn’t exactly a pretty city, so Trondheim is a much more fun introduction!
-We were welcomed with one of our few days of blue skies and sunshine, and Silvia joked that spring had come early to Norway as she donned ripped jeans while Sher and I pulled on fleece leggings and heavy winter coats lol.
+We were welcomed with one of our few days of blue skies and sunshine, and Silvia joked that spring had come early to Norway as she donned ripped jeans while Sher and I pulled on fleece leggings and heavy winter coats.

 We’d go on to see her hometown of Mosjøen, do a lot of driving around the Helgeland coast, and then see the picturesque Lofoten before our trip came to an end, and Trondheim fit perfectly in the beginning.

 I think if it would’ve come at the end, it would have seemed like a let down compared to the incredible islands in Helgeland and the jaw-dropping mountains of Lofoten.
 After all, Trondheim is a city, and while Bakklandet is cute and colorful, most people aren’t traveling all the way to Norway for cities, are they?
-No, it works best right on arrival.
+No, it definitely works best right on arrival.

 Here’s what we got up to with our 2 nights of winter travel in Trondheim!